alfonsobries/laravel-commentable/README.md

 }
 ```

 5. Add the `CanCommentInterface` contract and the `CanComment` trait to the model that is going to add the comment (usually the `User` Model).
-Notice that this is optional if you are going to add anonymous comments.
+Since you can add anonymous comments this is only necessary if you want to accept User comments.

 ```php
 <?php